-Many factors contribute to this problem, including the climate, the water, cooking oils and methods, spices and even overindulgence.
+Many factors contribute to turista, including the climate, the water, cooking oils and methods, spices, and even overindulgence.
 Basically, our digestive and immune systems get acclimated to certain types of bacteria and the introduction of unfamiliar strains can cause the dreaded illness associated with traveling.

 The best method to prevent problems is to make sure to keep your body and anything you put in it clean, regardless of the country you travel to.
 In Mexico, in particular, don’t drink the tap water!
 Instead use only purified bottle water.
-(And don’t forget—using ice or drinks made with tap water, brushing your teeth with tap water or eating raw peeled fruits or vegetables rinsed in tap water can cause problems as well.)
+(And don’t forget—using ice or drinks made with tap water, brushing your teeth with tap water, or eating raw peeled fruits or vegetables rinsed in tap water can cause problems as well.)
 Be careful about any food you eat in countries that use little refrigeration.
 Drink plenty of purified water daily to avoid dehydration.
-If you’re in a situation where you must use tap water, boil it for at least 10 minutes.
+And if you’re in a situation where you must use tap water, boil it for at least 10 minutes.

-If you do fall victim to traveler's diarrhea, the most natural of all solutions would be to do nothing, especially if you are going to stay in a foreign country for a long period of time.
+The most natural of all solutions would be to do nothing, especially if you are going to stay in a foreign country for a long period of time.
 You can eat and drink pretty much as the locals do and usually within four or five days to a couple of weeks, you should become adjusted to the new surroundings.
-For shorter stays, I would consider taking a digestive enzyme or garlic capsules with each meal to neutralize any foreign bacteria.
+For shorter stays, I would consider taking a digestive enzyme, chlorophyll, or garlic capsules with each meal, to neutralize any foreign bacteria.
 If you get turista, you must first drink lots of clean water; the more water you drink the faster you’ll recover.
 Avoid mango, chilies, and any greasy foods.
 Eat lots of bananas and papayas.
 As with all diarrhea problems, be sure to massage the reflex points for the ileocecal valve.

-Another remedy I can personally vouch for is drinking a 12-oz ginger ale or 7-UP mixed with the juice of one lime and 1 tablespoon of cornstarch.
+- Drink 12 ounces of either ginger ale or 7-UP mixed with the juice of one lime and 1 tablespoon of cornstarch.
 (From personal experience, I can vouch for this remedy.)